loiccattani/html-video-automator/INSTALL.md

       SuexecUserGroup hva www_admins
     </VirtualHost>

+### Video MIME types

+Be sure to verify/add the following MIME types in your apache configuration:

+    video/mp4       mp4 mp4v mpg4
+    video/ogg       ogv
+    video/webm      webm

+If you are losing your hairs asking why Firefox don't want to play your video, it may well be that apache is not aware of webm video MIME type.

 # Notes about HVA server set-up and install from sources

 This section is a bit off-topic.
 But if you need to install a new server from scratch, it may pave your way.